 Imagine if you were a person with a speech impediment and questionable self-esteem, and you were tasked with leading half a million people to their freedom.
 Do you think you’d be up to the task?

-Moses certainly didn't at first.
+Moses certainly didn’t at first.
 And yet, in the book of Exodus, he was called upon to lead his people out of Egypt.
 What did he do?
 He had quiet, reflective time and took notes.
-He shared this notes (on stone tablets) with his people, he showed them the way.
+He shared his notes (on stone tablets) with his people, he showed them the way.